stenjo/secure-coding-pres/slides.md

 ::center::

 <!--
-Even in DevOps we teach that security often is particular activities like
+Even in DevOps we teach that security often are particular activities like
 - Threat modelling
 - Penetration tests
 - Security reviews